Search over 4 Maltalier dogs across Australia

 Grooming

-Depending on the coat length and texture, you may need to brush your Maltalier every other day or daily to prevent matting.
-Use a slicker brush and a metal comb for best results.
+Depending on the coat length and texture, brush your Maltalier every other day or daily to prevent matting.
+Utilise a slicker brush and a metal comb for the best results.

 Origins